muzi131313/webpack-api-mock-pro/README.md

-webpack-api-mocker
+webpack-api-mocker-pro
 ---

-webpack-api-mocker is a [webpack-dev-server](https://github.com/webpack/webpack-dev-server)  middleware that creates mocks for REST APIs.
+webpack-api-mocker-pro is a [webpack-dev-server](https://github.com/webpack/webpack-dev-server)  middleware that creates mocks for REST APIs.
 It will be helpful when you try to test your application without the actual REST API server.

 **Features:**